emfcamp/badge-2024-documentation/docs/hexpansions/creating-hexpansions.md

 The [template project](https://github.com/emfcamp/badge-2024-hardware/tree/main/hexpansion) has guidelines to make this easier.

-The "ears" around the connector tab are optional, but help with mechanical stability.
+The "ears" around the connector tab are optional but help with mechanical stability.

 If your hexpansion is a PCB, it must not have any depanelization tabs in the connector area.